Bréguet 460 Vultur: Operational history

 The outbreak of the Spanish Civil War provided the French aircraft industry with a good opportunity both for getting rid of obsolete aircraft and for testing new developments.
 Therefore, it is in this context that the Bréguet 460 prototypes ended up in the Spanish Republican Air Force.
 One of the units seen in a picture of the Spanish conflict has an improved, more modern tail of the same type that would be used later for the Breguet 470 Fulgur airliner.

 The number and the fate of the Bréguet 460 Vultur units in the Spanish Republican Air Force are obscure as is common with most of the flying units of the loyalist air arm during the conflict.
 It is known that one of these aircraft was based at the Celrà airfield towards the end of the conflict and that it belonged to the Night Flight Group no. 11, which comprised the Vultur and two Bloch MB.210.
-This particular Breguet 460 crashed in the sea near L'Escala and all the crew perished in the crash.
+This particular Breguet 460 was hit by the nationalist cruiser "Canarias" and crashed in the sea near L'Escala and all the crew perished in the crash.

 The Bréguet Br 462 was a modernized version of the Bréguet 460, although still very similar, that made its first test flight towards the end of 1936.
 The front part of the fuselage was redesigned to look more aerodynamic and the aircraft was fitted with two Gnome-Rhône 14N-0/N-1 engines that allowed it to reach a speed of 402 km/h.
 Flight described it as similar to the Bréguet 461 that was supplied to Japan in 1935.
 A planned installation of 1350 hp engines was expected to give it a speed of around 300 mph.
 Bombload was 1076 kg.
 Defensive armament was a forward-firing 20 mm cannon and two rear-firing machine guns.

 Only three Bréguet 462s were built.
 Two of them served in the Vichy French Air Force where they did not see much action and were scrapped in 1942.